bschulz81/AcceleratedLinearAlgebra/README.md

 For simple problems, the Cholesky, LU and QR decomposition can be set such that they work with multiple cores on CPU, or on GPU.
 These variants will then use all three parallelization levels of the GPU.
 For problems that are larger than the memory of the GPU, advanced algorithms are available, which can use the Strassen algorithm or its Winograd variant, to separate the problem into smaller sub-problems, which can then be computed on gpu.
 The algorithms can be configured when to offload, or they choose this automatically.
-For systems with unified shared memory, the advanced algorithms can  execute every loop on the GPU, otherwise, they would just offload matrices for multiplication if they reached sufficient size.

 The provided cmakelists.txt compiles two test applications.
 One demonstrates the gpu offload and the parameters for various algorithms.
 The other demonstrates the message passing interface use of the library and can be run with